joseguardo/IntelligentChunking/app/data/processed/original/chunks/25_financial_covenants.md

 1. must be contributed in cash and received by the Parent no later than the date which is 15 Business Days following the date for delivery of the Compliance Certificate which relates to the Breach Period;
 2. may exceed the amount required to rectify the breach of Financial Covenant (the "Overcure Amount");
 3. 50 per cent of that New Shareholder Injection which is required to remedy the breach of a Financial Covenant must be applied in prepayment of the Facilities in the order set out in clause 11.3(a) (Application of Mandatory Prepayments and Cancellations) immediately if the New Shareholder Injection was made to cure a breach of a Financial Covenant set out in paragraphs (b) (Interest Cover) or (c) (Leverage) of clause 25.2 (Financial Condition).
-If applied to cure a breach of paragraph (a) (Cashflow), the New Shareholder Injection shall be retained by the Group and may be used for any purpose not prohibited by this agreement; and
+If applied to cure a breach of paragraph (a) (Cashflow), the New Shareholder Injection shall be retained by the Group and may be used for any purpose not prohibited by this agreement;
 4. must be made on the basis that such New Shareholder Injection shall have no cash yield until after the Senior Discharge Date has occurred (as such term is defined in the Intercreditor Agreement).

 (c) The contribution of New Shareholder Injections may only be made for the purpose of effecting a cure of a Financial Covenant breach a maximum of three times and not in two successive Relevant Periods and not more than once in each 12 Month period.